Get started with the Management Service user interface

-To begin configuring, managing, and monitoring the appliance, the Management Service, and the virtual instances, you need to connect to the Management Service user interface by using a browser, and then provision the virtual instances on the appliance.
+To begin configuring, managing, and monitoring the appliance, the Management Service, and the virtual instances, connect to the Management Service user interface by using a browser.
+Then provision the virtual instances on the appliance.

 You can connect to the Management Service user interface by using one of the following supported browsers: